A family of measures on symmetric groups and the field with one element: Splitting Measures for

 \section{Splitting Measures for $z=1$}

-The object of this paper is to treat the $z$-splitting measures when $z=1$.
+The main object of this paper is to treat the $z$-splitting measures when $z=1$.
 The well-definedness of the splitting measure $\nu_{n,1}^{\ast}(C_{\ssy} )$ at $z=1$ follows from the formula \eqref{spl-def} using the fact that $(X-1) | N_{\ssy}(X)$ for $n \ge 2$.
 These measures turn out to be (strictly) signed measures for all $n \ge 3$.
+These measures have total (signed) mass $1$ by \eqref{totalsumone}.